-If you took French or Italian in high school but have no college credit, you will need to take a Placement Test before you will be able to register for classes.
-For information about the testing schedule, please contact:
+If you took French or Italian in high school but have no college credit, you will need to take the online French or Italian placement test before you will be able to register for classes.

 Below you will find information on the following topics:

 - What to do if French/Italian 101 sections are closed (alternatives)

 - Definition of GSP/how to obtain this status

 - Registration for students currently in a French/Italian sequence